-The Belcea Quartet is Quartet in Residence Guildhall School of Music and Drama, London and, from the beginning of the 2010/11 season, Ensemble in Residence at the Vienna Konzerthaus.
+The Belcea Quartet is Quartet in Residence at the Guildhall School of Music and Drama of London, and has been Ensemble in Residence at the Vienna Konzerthaus since the 2010/11 season.